appserver-io/appserver/_docs/message-queue.md

     $this->helloWorld = 'Hello World! (has been invoked %d times)';

     // @todo Do all the bootstrapping here, because this method will
-    //       be invoked only once when the Servlet Engines starts up }
+    //       be invoked only once, when the Servlet Engines starts up }

   /**